alanrob17/Netlify-notes/Index-notes.md

 **Git** is your local source control system.

 **Github** is an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.
 It is where you store your repositories.
-You can make your applications private or public so that other software developers can collaborate with you.
+You can make your applications (repositories) private or public so that other software developers can collaborate with you.

+The first task in our process is to put all of our website files into our local version of Git.

+The next task is to push these files to Github.

+The next task is automatically deploying these files (if they are stable) from Github to Netlify.com.
+This will be an automated process described later.

 ## Download Git for your computer